 -

-Processed Foods: Chips, cookies, and other processed snacks are often high in unhealthy fats and sugars that can exacerbate skin issues.
+Processed Foods: Chips, cookies, and other processed snacks are often high in unhealthy fats and sugars that can exacerbate visible skin issues.

 -